-Welcome to Briksdalen
+Welcome to Briksdal

 Rustøen, Oldedalen.
 An old image of a man standing in a row boat with a few boathouses, beautiful mountains, waterfalls, and a glacier at the end of the valley.